Main Content

 This property applies to paired-end reads only.

-Flag to allow the alignment of one mate to overlap with the alignment of the other mate and to be considered concordant, specified as true or false.
+Flag to allow the alignment of one mate to overlap with the alignment of the other mate and to be considered concordant, specified as a numeric or logical 1 (true) or 0 (false).

-Flag to exclude reads that failed to align, specified as true or false.
+Flag to exclude reads that failed to align, specified as a numeric or logical 1 (true) or 0 (false).

 Additional options not included in the object properties, specified as a character vector.
 The character vector must be in the Bowtie 2 option syntax (prefixed by one or two dashes).
 The default value is an empty character vector ''.